AdamGiergun/IfR-data/README.md

 * Create tools for entering data to the database (like a some nice web interface).

 Much longer term:
 * Unfortunately this refugee crisis is not the only one.
 I hope to convert this project into permanent, to serve in any similar crisis.
-Please feel free to contact me if you want to help me achieve it: [my e-mail](mailto:adam.giergun@gmail.com) #IfR-permanent:
+Please feel free to contact me if you want to help me achieve it: [my e-mail](mailto:adam.giergun@gmail.com) with #IfR-permanent: in e-mail subject.

 <p align="right">(<a href="#top">back to top</a>)</p>